weichslgartner/weichslgartner.github.io/dashboard.md

 ## The Data

 The root of all visualization is always the data.
-Thankfully, the Johns Hopkins University offers raw data in csv format at their [github account](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data).
+Thankfully, the Johns Hopkins University (JHU) offers raw data in csv format at their [github account](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data).
 So what is the first thing you do if you have csv files?
 You fire up a jupyter notebook (personally I use jupyter lab) and explore the data with pandas and some numpy.